- Subscribe to RSS Feed

 The query to count all the rows that match the filter is often slow if you are querying a very large table.
 While our new Hybrid Transactional/Analytical Processing (HTAP) database RaptorDB® vastly improves aggregate queries like count operations, it is still a non-trivial operation.
 Sometimes you need to run this query and sometimes you don't.
 With large tables it is really best to try to avoid this query whenever possible or make it run asynchronously or on-demand so that it doesn't slow down your user experience.

 Good news!
-If you want to avoid the count query, you can avoid it by using setNoCount(bool) or setLimit(int).
+If you want to avoid the count query, you can avoid it by using setNoCount(bool).
+But pay attention, it changes the behavior of getRowCount.

-So, for example, if I want to pull back just 200 incidents in my 1 million incident table starting at row 1,000 without triggering a count(*) I can do either of the following:
+So, for example, if I want to pull back just 200 incidents in my 1 million incident table starting at row 1,000 without triggering a count(*) I can do the following:

 With setNoCount